 Top 10 Films So Bad They Are Hilarious

-About The Author: CJ Phillips is an actor and writer living in rural West Wales.
-He is a little obsessed with lists.
+About The Author: CJ Phillips is an actor and writer residing in rural West Wales, with a particular fascination for list‑based articles.

 ]]>